 DO - Have it separate from trash pickup.

 DO - Use clear bags or marked containers

-DO - Place next to and behind curb of residence.
+DO - Place next to and behind curb.

 DO - Place in areas where the town's collection equipment can access without damaging property, including mailboxes, water meters, etc.